A Guide to Fire Kings

 Running 2-3 copies is recommended.
 Most people run 3 because opening Kirin never hurts, and it can be useful to have more copies available during longer, grindier games.

+Fire King Avatar Arvata Level 4 FIRE Beast-Warrior When a monster effect is activated while this monster is on the field (Quick Effect): You can negate the activation, and if you do, destroy 1 other FIRE monster in your hand or face-up field.
 If this card is destroyed and sent to the GY: You can target 1 FIRE Beast, Beast-Warrior, or Winged Beast monster in your GY, except "Fire King Avatar Arvata"; Special Summon it, but negate its effects, also destroy it during the End Phase.
+You can only use each effect of "Fire King Avatar Arvata" once per turn.
+ATK 1800 | DEF 200 |

 Another nice extender, and the archetypal source of monster negation.